rogueco/user-management-tt/README.md

 ## Running it

-Requires Docker with Compose v2 and `make`.
+Requires Docker with Compose v2. `make` is optional; every target is a thin wrapper over `docker compose`.

 ```bash
 make up        # builds the images and starts Postgres, Redis, RabbitMQ, the API and a worker